olivier-jaubert/VibeCoding1/README.md

 ## How to Use

 1. **View the gallery:** [https://olivier-jaubert.github.io/VibeCoding1/](https://olivier-jaubert.github.io/VibeCoding1/)
-2. **Enhance images:** Click an image, then click "Enhance Image" in the modal
+2. **Edit images:** Click an image, then click "AI Editor" in the modal
 3. **Save enhanced images:** Use the download button under each enhanced image, then move it to `src/assets/enhanced_images/` for persistence
 4. **Export gallery:** Use the top buttons to save the gallery as PDF or image